srImathE satakOpAya nama:

 avidhyAtharusambhUthibIjamEthath dhvividhA sthithtam ||

-- nIr numathu enRu – You and yours.
+- nIr numadhu enRu – You and yours.
 When instructing others, it is common to use “You and yours”.
-Also, AzhwAr would not say “nAn ennathu” (I and mine) – since even the thought of such ego will burn his tongue as he is fully realized that he belongs to emperumAn only.
+Also, AzhwAr would not say “nAn ennadhu” (I and mine) – since even the thought of such ego will singe his tongue as he is fully realised that he belongs to emperumAn only.
 Also, ahankAram (nAn) indicates two aspects – the egoistic thought of jIvAthmA as an independent entity and confusing it with the body.
-Once we understand that rAvaNa, etc., were destroyed due to their egoistic attitude, we can easily give up that ego and independent thought and consider ourselves as subservient to emperumAn.
+Once we understand that rAvaNa et al were destroyed due to their egoistic attitude, we can easily give up that ego and independent thought and consider ourselves as subservient to emperumAn.
 We also need to not confuse ourselves with our body.
 Both aspects need to be eliminated.

-- iRai chErmin – give up unfitting aspects and approach emperumAn who is the true master. jIvAthmA approaching emperumAn is like a ship that lost its way finding the shore.
+- iRai sErmin – give up unfitting aspects and approach emperumAn who is the true master. jIvAthmA approaching emperumAn is like a ship that lost its way finding the shore.

-- uyirkku athan nEr nirai illE – There is nothing more ideal for the jIvAthmA than taking shelter of emperumAn.
-At first, bhagavath sambandham (realizing ones connection with bhagavAn) will be hitham (like medicine that which is good but may not be likable that much) and subsequently priyam (very likable).
-This is most fitting for the AthmA which is eternal and known by its gyAnam (knowledge), Anandham (bliss), etc.
+- uyirkku adhan nEr nirai illE – There is nothing more ideal for the jIvAthmA than taking shelter of emperumAn.
+Initially, bhagavath sambandham (realising one’s connection with bhagavAn) will be hitham (like medicine, that which is good but may not be likable that much) and subsequently priyam (very likable).
+This is most fitting for the AthmA which is eternal and known by its gyAnam (knowledge), Anandham (bliss) etc.